Progress Report

 Description: The Mephalan Vales are a complex maze of canyons often wreathed with fog, which even the high ideals of the Tribunal have failed to fully penetrate.
 The local Indoril rulers lack a unified vision and feud with each other, while ancient forces continue to spin their plots unseen.
 This treacherous terrain of the Vales forms a natural northern border to the territories of House Indoril.
 Winding paths connect the fortresses of Ammar and Akamora, while ghosts, outlaws and worse dwell in hidden valleys and in the ruins of Dun Akafell.

 Our plans for a re-imagining of the region will largely build on the current vision: maze-like cliffs hiding foggy, enchanted forests strewn with spider webs, but with a purple hue and better asset use leveraging purpose-built environmental models.
+Shivatheo has already created a partial asset palette for the region; once the heightmap and a test exterior is ready, work on overhauling the region can proceed, planned to be released as the second part of our Indoril overhaul.

 Sacred Lands